Please Read the Knowledge Pillars Exam Policies Before Taking Your Exam.

-Knowledge Pillars (KP) is committed to make sure that its certification exams are respected, reliable and valued in the marketplace.
-Accordingly, KP takes appropriate measures to ensure that the integrity of its exams are never compromised, preventing and detecting fraud and exam security breaches.
+Knowledge Pillars (KP) is committed to making sure that its certification exams are respected, reliable and valued in the marketplace.
+Accordingly, KP takes appropriate measures to ensure that the integrity of its exams is never compromised, preventing and detecting fraud and exam security breaches.

 KP conducts periodic checks to identify abnormalities in exam results that help detect cheating or content piracy.
 Indicators such as types of responses, latency, pass rates and retakes may reveal patterns of cheating, collusion or piracy.